Menopause Mood Swings

 Supraventricular tachycardia (SVT) is a type of arrhythmia, or irregular heartbeat, where your heart beats erratically or faster than normal, especially when you're at rest.
-SVT affects the upper chambers of your heart, known as the atria.
-During an episode of SVT, your heart can beat as fast as 220 times per minute, lasting from a few seconds to a few hours.
+SVT affects the upper chambers of your heart, known as the atria, or the electrical pathways near them.
+During an episode of SVT, your heart typically beats between 150 and 250 times per minute, with episodes lasting from a few seconds to a few hours.

 The most common symptoms of SVT include: